ibm-cloud-docs/containers/cs_ingress.md

 Before you begin:

 * Review the Ingress [prerequisites](#config_prereqs).
-* Ensure that the external app that you want to include into the cluster load balancing can be accessed by using a public IP address.<roks311-vpc>
+* Ensure that the external app that you want to include into the cluster load balancing can be accessed by using a public IP address.
-* VPC clusters: In order to forward requests to the public external endpoint of your app, your VPC subnets must have a public gateway attached.</roks311-vpc>
+* VPC clusters: In order to forward requests to the public external endpoint of your app, your VPC subnets must have a public gateway attached.
 * [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

 To expose apps that are outside of your cluster to the public: